by John Jordan

 SAP Fiori

-SAP Fiori is a web-based interface that can be used in place of the SAP GUI.
+SAP Fiori is a web-based interface that can replace the SAP GUI.
 SAP Fiori apps access the Universal Journal directly, taking advantage of additional fields like the work center and operation for improved variance reporting.

 Settlement